withastro/docs/src/pages/en/guides/content-collections.md

 - `getCollection` — get all entries in a collection, or based on a filter
 - `getEntry` — get a specific entry in a collection by file name

-These functions will have typed based on collections that exist.
-In other words, `getCollection('banana')` will raise a type error if there is no `src/content/banana/`.
+These functions will be typed based on collections that exist.
+For example, `getCollection('banana')` will raise a type error if there is no `src/content/banana/`.

 ```astro
 ---